railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 [interest-form]:https://docs.google.com/spreadsheet/viewform?formkey=dER6ZjhkT29PaklUcU11bXltaF9qMFE6MQ

-## Start a RailsBridge chapter if your area
+## Start a RailsBridge chapter in your area

 If you would like to get your own Ruby community to start its doing its own RailsBridge outreach, we are here to help.
 Please email